| |

 You definitely want to stay in a traditional Ryokan when visiting Shibu Onsen.

 So unless you’re a big fan of the movie, I’d recommend simplifying your life and book the Shibu Onsen Kokuya across the street instead.
-We actually booked this as a back up while waiting for a booking confirmation from the Kanaguya.
+I actually booked this as a back up while waiting for a booking confirmation from the Kanaguya.

 Ryokan Shibu Onsen Kokuya is a lot more modern, and I have a feeling they have more experience with foreign travellers.
 Plus, you can easily book a room on Booking.com.